discorporate/flatland/docs/index.rst

   - Associating arbitrary Python types with JSON, .ini, or sys.argv members that would otherwise deserialize as simple strings.

-  - Reusing a single data schema for HTML, JSON apis, RPC, ...
+  - Reusing a single data schema for HTML, JSON APIs, RPC, ...

 The core of the flatland toolkit is a flexible and extensible declarative schema system representing many data types and structures.